 More information can be found here:

 Ian Apperly has received early career prizes from the British Psychological Society and the Experimental Psychological Society.
-He is an action editor for the British Journal of Psychology, and sits on the committee of the European Society for Philosophy and Psychology, and on the Psychology committee of the British Science Association.
+He is on the editorial board of the journal Cognition, is treasurer of the European Society for Philosophy and Psychology, and sits on the Psychology committee of the British Science Association.